There are lots of things you can do to reduce the risk of developing cardiovascular disease (CVD).

 Depending on your situation, they may suggest lifestyle changes or medicine, or both.
 They might also refer you to a cardiologist or other healthcare specialists, such as a dietitian or exercise physiologist.

-The result of your heart health check will determine how often you need to be checked in the future.
+The result of your heart health check will determine how often you might need checks in the future.

 Learn more about heart health check recommendations.